richplastow/tunefields-old-without-nextjs/notes/01-setting-up-nx.md

 A library contains a collection of React components.

-The viewer app will be a cut-down version of the full TuneFields app, so many components will be shared between them.
+The viewer app will be a cut-down version of the full Tunefields app, so many components will be shared between them.
 These should live in a new libs/ folder.

 ```bash